billsmaldon/2octave/README.md

 3) under "XC8 global options", select "XC8 linker"
 4) scroll down and check "Link in Peripheral Library"
 5) the program should compile now

+For full instructions on compiling or flashing the PIC, see:

+How to flash the PIC.txt
+How to compile the source.txt
+How to compile for board version.txt